lukegibson101/snake-game/README.md

  * Different game modes - e.g can pass through walls and appear on opposite side of game area rather than game over.

  ## **Testing**
+ The website has been tested on Chrome, MS Edge and Firefox with no issues found.
+It has also been tested on iPhone and Android devices with no issues reported.

  ### Responsiveness
  The site is fully responsive and the game area scales down by device size to ensure a smooth experience on all devices.
 The only issue I encountered was finding a compromise on the touch input button sizes to ensure that screen sizes as small as an iPhone 5 could display the game area and the touch controls on screen.